Geckos-Ink/MakeItHome/README.md

 - Improve Notes and Tasks widgets.
 The most problem is about the saving way, that used to saves the entire database every time.
 - Correct the calendar permission request.
 The user is able to edit it even if he refused the permission.
 The in-using crashes are problematic, mostly in case of "Show in Dock" disabled.
 - Correct the freeze happening while using MS RDP, probably due to the clipboard manager(?)
+- Find a solution for the lack of localization in the Widgets Zone (written in WebKit)

 ## Development guide
 - The top widgets zone web assets if located at MakeItHome/Resources/assets/, instead the Swift controller is located at MakeItHome/Views/Overscreen/WidgetZoneView.swift